Snakeskin

-Snakeskin may either refer to the skin of a live snake, the shed skin of a snake after molting, or to a type of leather that is made from the hide of a dead snake.
+Snakeskin may refer to the skin of a live snake, the shed skin of a snake after molting, or to a type of leather that is made from the hide of a dead snake.
 Snakeskin and scales can have varying patterns and color formations, providing protection via camouflage from predators.
 The colors and iridescence in these scales are largely determined by the types and amount of chromatophores located in the dermis of the snake skin.
 The snake's skin and scales are also an important feature to their locomotion, providing protection and minimizing friction when gliding over surfaces.

 Skin of a living snake

 In a living snake, its skin often deals with various forms of abrasion.
 To combat rough substrates, snakes have formed specialized and multilayered organizational epidermal structures to provide a safe and efficient sliding locomotion when maneuvering over rough surfaces.

 Display

 The large scutes on the right side cover the ventral, or belly side of the snake.
 The smaller scales cover the rest of the snake.
 Note how the scales overlap.